 Remote working remains on the rise.
 But it still comes with a set of challenges – increased workload, the flow of irritated clients, uncomfortable working space, mental, and physical distractors.

 Despite all these criteria, such vital aspects as communication (both internal in a group and with customers), productivity, and tools for effective performance need to be taken into account in the first place.
-Check out our compilation of 11 practical tips to keep efficiency during your work from home and not to come to total burnout.
+Check out our compilation of 11 practical tips to keep efficiency during your work from home and not come to total burnout.

 Step #1: Go for the right tools